 Plaintiff alleged that a former police officer for the City of Westminster forced her to have sexual relations under color of authority in return for lenience in the prosecution of her boyfriend on a pending burglary charge.
 Unbeknownst to the officer, plaintiff recorded telephone conversations and videotaped them having sexual intercourse.
 The officer cross-complained against plaintiff contending she recorded confidential communications without his consent.
 The case proceeded to trial in the Orange County Superior Court and the motions for non-suit brought by the City of Westminster and the officer were granted in their entirety.

-Haight Brown and Bonesteel have a skilled set of attorneys with the extensive experience necessary to successfully navigate the rapidly changing landscape of education law.
+Haight Brown and Bonesteel has a skilled set of attorneys with the extensive experience necessary to successfully navigate the rapidly changing landscape of education law.
 Now, more than ever, our team must formulate creative and efficient solutions to a myriad of complex problems.
 Every day our school districts face challenging issues such as cyber bullying, budget fluctuations, increasing state and federal mandates, labor disputes, transparency and increasing testing requirements.
 Such diverse issues cannot be addressed by a “one-size-fits-all” approach.
 Our attorneys use training, advice, and prevention when possible, and litigation where necessary to uphold the rights of California’s schools and children.

 Our school attorneys have expertise in the following practice areas: